keybittech/awayto-v2/app/landing/content/docs/guides/using_comms.md

     storeMessage('stored-message', { message }); // This { message } payload is bound by the type supplied to `useWebSocketSubscribe`

-    // Or just send a message between clients sendMessage('normal-message', { message }); // It doesn't matter what the type is, but 'normal-message' will be available in the callback of `useWebSocketSubscribe` for further handling if needed
+    // Or just send a message between clients sendMessage('normal-message', { message }); // It doesn't matter what the type is, but 'normal-message' will be available in the callback of `useWebSocketSubscribe` as `type` for further handling if needed
   }

   return <>